Three Days—Three Hikes

 Head into Gate City before your hike and treat yourself to a country breakfast at Campus Drive-in or grab a biscuit and cheddar rounds on the run at Pal’s, a locally-owned, limited franchise that is the only restaurant ever to win the Malcolm Baldrige National Quality Award.
 A run thru Pal’s is not complete without a Southern “sweet tea.”

 Day 3: Kane Gap

 This historic footpath is the only trail today where you can walk in the actual footsteps of frontiersman Daniel Boone.
-It was up this mountain and thru the Kane Gap that Boone and his 30 axmen blazed the Wilderness Road Trail, opening the way for thousands of migrants to make their way west.
+It was up this mountain and through the Kane Gap that Boone and his 30 axemen blazed the Wilderness Road Trail, opening the way for thousands of migrants to make their way west.

 The Daniel Boone Wilderness Trail Association has marked Boone’s historic trail, where you can still see the pioneer “hotel” that housed thousands crossing over into Wallen’s Valley and then onward to Kentucky.
 Once used as a mail route, the trail is fairly easy to traverse but includes a somewhat steep zig-zag ascent to the top of the gap.